tideland/go-actor/README.md

 ## Description

-**Tideland Go Actor** provides running backend goroutines for the sequential execution of anonymous functions.
-Those can work synchronously as well as synchronously.
-This simplifies the implementation of concurrent code.
+**Tideland Go Actor** provides running backend goroutines for the sequential execution of anonymous functions following the actor model.
+The Actors can work asynchronously as well as synchronously.
+Additionally the Actor provides methods for the periodical execution of code under control of an Actor.
+So background operation can be automated.

+All together simplifies the implementation of concurrent code.

 I hope you like it. ;)